-Roach poop, with or without an infestation should be taken with seriousness because the situation poses a great risk to you and your family.
+Roach poop, with or without an infestation should be taken with seriousness because the situation poses a significant risk to you and your family.
 Some of the dangers associated with roach poop include:

 - Dry roach feces can contaminate the surrounding air with tiny and invisible particles.
 The particles contain proteins which when inhaled are known to cause allergic reactions and asthma.
 Children are especially likely to suffer severe asthma attacks due to roaches and roach droppings.

 - As they search for food and water, roaches will contaminate your food with their feces.
 You may not even know that your food is contaminated because the feces are quite small and unnoticeable.
-As such your food may be infected with salmonella bacteria which is known to cause gastroenteritis or food poisoning.
+As such, your food may be infected with salmonella bacteria known to cause gastroenteritis or food poisoning.

 - Locating and removing the feces prevents more roaches from coming to your house.
-The droppings contain pheromones that other roaches use as trails to come to your house – use roach baits to control these house bugs.
+The droppings contain pheromones that other roaches use as trails to go to your home – use roach baits to control these house bugs.